|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When you're in the mood for a great tasting tequila shot, the crouching tiger is a perfect choice.
-It's incredibly easy to mix up and offers the sweet taste of lychee, which gives it a tropical fruit flavor that's hard to resist.
+When you're in the mood for a great tasting tequila shot, this is a perfect choice.
+Also called the crouching tiger, the lychee tequila shooter is incredibly easy to mix up and offers the sweet taste of lychee, which gives it a tropical fruit flavor that's hard to resist.

-The crouching tiger simply requires tequila and lychee liqueur, poured equally and shaken.
+The shot recipe simply requires tequila and lychee liqueur, poured equally and shaken.
 It's a delicious shot that goes down easily—too easily, in fact.
 The sweet taste is so tempting that you can quickly find that you've had one too many.

 3/4 ounce lychee liqueur